explodinglabs/superstack/README.md

   Minibase
 </h1>

-_Minibase_ is an **application backend** with a PostgreSQL database and a REST API accessed through a reverse proxy.
-It's a lightweight Supabase alternative.
+_Minibase_ is a lightweight **backend stack** that combines PostgreSQL, Iko, PostgREST and Caddy, with Iko migrations.
+It spins up with a single `docker compose up` and gives you instant API access to your database.
+Like Firebase, Supabase, and Appwrite, it's a backend platform — but with a Unix philosophy: minimal, composable, and transparent.

+**Who Minibase Is For:**

+- Developers who want control and visibility over their backend.
+- Builders who value fast iteration, low overhead, and Unix-style modularity.
+- People who find Firebase/Supabase/Appwrite too heavy, opaque, or opinionated.

 <p align="center">
   <img alt="Architecture diagram" src="https://github.com/explodinglabs/minibase/blob/main/images/architecture-light.svg?raw=true#gh-light-mode-only" />
   <img alt="Architecture diagram" src="https://github.com/explodinglabs/minibase/blob/main/images/architecture-dark.svg?raw=true#gh-dark-mode-only" />
 </p>

-The middleware layer of services can be built out as needed.
+The middleware layer of services (PostgREST and Swagger UI) can be built out as needed.
 Being lightweight, multiple instances can be brought up locally for development.

 ## Installation